FAForever/fa/changelog/snippets/balance.5895.md

 - (#5895) After receiving several buffs, the Seraphim Tech 3 Submarine Hunter has become too oppressive, especially in larger formations.
-These changes aim to bring it back in line, while keeping its identity.
+These changes aim to bring it back in line, while preserving its identity.
   - Yathsou: T3 Submarine Hunter (XSS0304):
     - Damage: 290 --> 380
     - RateOfFire: 0.25 --> 0.22